wearebraid/vueformulate.com/docs/changelog/README.md

   - Fixes issue causing `group` v-models required full replacement (new object reference) to properly set sub field values.
   - Re-runs validation on any named `FormulateForm`s when `setLocale` is called to change the language of the messages.
   - Outputs the `name` attribute on `FormulateForm` (useful for Netlify users).
+  - Fixes a bug that sometimes caused the `v-model` value to be used as an initial state over the `value` prop.

 ## v.2.4.5 - October 4, 2020